anders-bzn/brs-tester/docs/BRS-Tester-User-s-Manual.md

 ### 5.2 Vector Lines

 Vector lines set the state of the input pins on the FlipChip and check the expected state of the output pins.
 There can be multiple vector lines in a Test Vector file.
 The vector lines are processed in order they appear in the file from top to bottom.
-If a pin is configured as an input, 0, 1, and T are the valid configurations.
+If a pin is configured as an input, 0, 1, and T are the only valid configurations.
 The output pins states are checked after the state of the input pins are set.
-The toggling pin is useful for debugging a broken FlipChip because you can trace the toggline input through the circuitry on the FlipChip.
+Toggling a pin is useful for debugging a broken FlipChip because you can trace the toggling input through the circuitry on the FlipChip.
 Each pin in a vector line must be defined as one of the following:

 ```
 '0' - An input pin is driven to ground, and an output pin is expected to be at ground